 Keeping Up With Teen Slang

 Most teens do not want you to use this slang with them in everyday conversation.
 However, it is important to your teen that you understand their language.
 Most teens will tell you what something means if you ask and show an interest in what they have to say.
-Spend enough time talking with your teen, and you'll unlock an entire dictionary of teen slang.
+Spend enough time talking with your teen, and you'll unlock an entire dictionary of teen slang and texting symbols.